-Lynn Taylor is currently a member of American Institute of Building Design (AIBD), National Trust for Historic Preservation, The National Alliance of Preservation Commissions, Tennessee Preservation Trust and Historic Nashville.
+Lynn Taylor is currently a member of American Institute of Building Design (AIBD).
+She has been a past member of National Trust for Historic Preservation, The National Alliance of Preservation Commissions, Tennessee Preservation Trust and Historic Nashville.
 Some of Lynn’s hobbies are arts & crafts, bicycling, creating hypertufa planters and taking long walks.

 More of Lynn’s community service includes: